 Our cat, Pepper, was very curious about the carrots.

-Basically what you do to make your carrot ribbons is:
+Basically what you do to make your carrot noodles is:

 - Peel the carrots with a vegetable peeler.
 Discard the outer peels. (not necessary for younger carrots, if they’re washed well)